 Offer great incentives

 Recognition is an incredibly powerful tool, but you need to complement it with equally attractive incentives.
 These range from the obvious — like compensation, health insurance, and retirement benefits — to incentives you may not have thought of.
-For example, profit sharing, tuition reimbursement, and even additional flexibility in when employees work and what they work on are all great ways to incentivize candidates to join your company — and to motivate your current workforce.
+For example, profit sharing, tuition reimbursement, and additional flexibility in when employees work and what they work on are all great ways to incentivize candidates to join your company and motivate your current workforce.

 Find out what employees love about your company

-It’s hard to sell potential candidates on your organization if you’re not sure why your employees have stuck with it.
+It’s hard to sell potential candidates on your organization if you’re not sure why your current employees have stuck with it.
 Once you find out what engages your employees, you’ll be able to double down on it and showcase it to the world.
 Use an engagement platform with employee life cycle surveys to regularly collect this information from all team members.
 In the surveys, ask what initially attracted employees to your organization, what they like best about it, and what they think could be improved to enhance their experience.

 Market your brand

-Recruitment
+2. Recruitment

 Prioritize diversity when hiring.